 For beginning mountaineers, Mont Aigoual (5134 feet) and Pic de Finiels (5574 feet) are most suitable options.
 The main information center is located in the Florac castle.
 To visit local offices head to the towns of Le Pont de Montvert, Genolhac, Valleraugue and Le Vigan.
 You can easily reach the Cevennes national park via two major highways (Paris – Nimes, and Beziers – Clermont-Ferrand) stretching the park from the East and West respectively.
 The inner parts of the park are only available for off-road, horseback riding and hiking.

-The Camargue regional reserve is the most famous in the country.
+It is one of the most famous nature parks in the country.
 It occupies the vast western part of the Rhone River delta.
 This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands.
-There is no way you can find similar relic prairies anywhere else of the mainland.
-Pink flamingos, egrets and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
+There is no way you can find similar relic prairies anywhere else on the mainland.
+Pink flamingos, egrets, and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
 More than a hundred mammal species can be observed in a unique juniper forest and brackish water of the estuaries.
 The top reason to visit Camargue is its famous white horses because they won’t be found anywhere else in Europe.

-Located in a very heart of France, Brenne Natural Park is considered the most important lake reserve in the country.
+This park is situated in a very heart of France, and probably the most important lake reserve in France.
 Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes.
 Thus, almost all of the nearly 1400 ancient water bodies have long been adapted to economic needs.
 Linked by canals and channels they are, rather, ponds and reservoirs than lakes.
 However, vast wetlands between Creuse and Indre, as well as dense vegetation provide nice conditions for bird nesting.

 To the East of Avignon lies the tiny Luberon mountain range.
 The half of its territory is under protection of the Regional Natural Park of the same name.
 This is an unusual natural reserve, featuring contrasting climatic conditions.
 The northern slopes of the ridge have a humid climate and it is relatively cold here during wintertime.
 The southern side has a warm Mediterranean climate and is covered by dense forests and pastures.
 Several picturesque towns and medieval castles are located in the neighborhood, making this region a very scenic and easily accessible.
 The best starting point for exploring the mountains is the town of Apt.
 In spite of having a large confectionery factory and a lovely market, some travelers just drive through the city, heading for the archaeological museum.